 |LTP||If attributes are changed, the shape will stop running on those attributes|

-Sets whether the fader position affects the size of shapes in this playback
+Sets whether the fader position modifies the size of shapes in this playback

 |HTP Fader||Only dimmer shapes are controlled by fader position|

 Allows you to allocate a Size Master to control the size of shapes running in this playback.

 Allows you to allocate a Speed Master to control the size of shapes running in this playback.

 Release mask is useful when creating a temporary strobe effect on a playback.
-Press Release Mask then the Intensity/Shutter attribute button.
-Now when you turn off the playback the shutter will release to its previous state and the strobe will stop.
+Set Mask to Local then Intensity to Include.
+Now when you turn off the playback the shutter channel will release to its previous state and the strobe will stop.

-You can use Key Profiles to allocate one of the handle buttons to release the playback.
+You can also use Key Profiles to allocate one of the handle buttons to release this playback.